CyrusNajmabadi/lang-design/FastLinq.md

 // to take 'by reference' (i.e. ref-this) so that mutation methods call-through to the original.
 In other words, if
 // we have a SelectEnumerator wrapping a WhereEnumerator.
 Then MoveNext on the SelectEnumerator needs to call through
-// to the WhereEnumerator.MoveNext and have it actually mutate it. extension Enumerable2Extensions<TEnumerable, TElement, TEnumerator> where TEnumerable : IEnumerable2<TElement, TEnumerator>
+// to the WhereEnumerator.MoveNext and have it actually mutate it. extension EnumerableExtensions<TEnumerable, TElement, TEnumerator> where TEnumerable : IEnumerable2<TElement, TEnumerator>
 {
     // Until we got iterator/yield support we would write the extensions as: